D0tNetGeek/MoneyBoxTest/README.md

 1. I have used ASP.NET Core to develop the API to make it cross platform and demonstrated fair level SOLID Principals.
 Whole project is Re-sharper checked for no errors.

+I have used Xunit for the unit testing.
+You can also, go to command window of Test project and issue "Dotnet test" to run the tests.

 2. There are 3 projects in the solution
 	2.1 RestApi - implements and exposes the WebApi uses dependency injection 2.2 RestApi.Core - implements Data and Entity layer